angular/angular/aio/content/marketing/docs.md

 <h1 class="no-toc">Introduction to the Angular Docs</h1>

-Angular is an open-source application design framework and development platform for creating efficient and sophisticated single-page apps.
+Angular is an open-source application design framework and development platform for creating efficient and sophisticated single-page applications.

 These Angular docs help you learn and use the Angular framework and development platform, from your first application to optimizing complex single-page apps for enterprises.
 Tutorials and guides include downloadable examples to accelerate your projects.